-The FREEDM Systems Center continues to develop partnerships with middle and high schools in four states to increase awareness of the importance of science, technology, engineering, and math (STEM) and renewable energy systems.
+The FREEDM Systems Center continues to develop partnerships with middle and high schools to increase awareness of the importance of science, technology, engineering, and math (STEM) and renewable energy systems.
 Our efforts help create an informed and technologically literate society and future workforce.
 A network of connections exists between industry members, faculty, graduate students, undergraduate students, teachers and high school students.

 We are developing and assessing long-term partnerships with students and teachers in order to:

 - Enhance teachers’ engineering content knowledge and pedagogical methods.